-We had driven up from the city-Providence–and we sat and talked very quietly…sitting there and watching the sunrise.
+We had driven up from the city where we met-Providence–and we sat and talked very quietly…sitting there and watching the sunrise.
 It was absolutely gorgeous.
 One of the most gorgeous sunrises I have ever seen.
 The sun shining on a new year…on a new life.

 I felt a peace I TRULY had never known before.
 I had NO IDEA you could feel that serene.

 We stayed a while and then drove back to Providence.
 I dropped David off and I dropped Billy off next to his motorcycle…several people driving by looked at us.
 We both found that funny.
-Was it me – dressed to the nines in a long, white cashmere coat hugging the little guy in the motorcycle jacket…or that he was riding a bike in the Northeast on a cold New Year’s Day.
+Was it me – dressed to the nines in a long, white cashmere coat hugging the little red-headed guy in the motorcycle jacket…or that he was riding a bike in the Northeast on a cold New Year’s Day.
 We giggled and hugged.
 Then we laughed out loud and hugged some more.

 I went home and slept most of the day and night.

 The next morning I got up and went out to scrape the ice off my windshield on a very cold morning.